birmingham-international-academy/scriba/README.md

-# scriba
+# Scriba

-> A Canvas LTI for automated paraphrase analysis: a project part of the Birmingham International Academy (University of Birmingham, UK).
+> A Canvas LTI for automated paraphrase analysis.

 ## Development setup